aakash-singh130900/NewsBot-Research-Tool/README.md

 ├── 📜 main.py → The main Streamlit application script.
 ├── 📜 requirements.txt → List of required Python packages for the project.
 ├── 📜 faiss_store_openai.pkl → Pickle file to store the FAISS index.
-├── 📜 .env → Configuration file for storing your OpenAI API key (not included in the repository).
+├── 📜 .env → Configuration file for storing your Model's API key (not included in the repository).